isabella232/support/INTRO.md

 centrally manage and monitor debugging data and statistics, made available through the MetaApplication below.

-(Figure 1: see the examples of charts in the the assets directory)
+(Figure 1: see the examples of charts in the the static directory)

 #### <a href="#metaapplication" name="metaapplication">`MetaApplication`</a>